Skip to content

-A framework and a library are both reusable code written to shorten development time.
+A framework and a library are reusable code written to shorten an app’s development time.
+They are code pre-written by someone else, which you can use alongside your own code.
 However, they both have subtle differences.

 What Is a Framework?